-Property inventories are required by law and are a vital part for the UK rental process.
-They are carried out in the best interests for both the landlord and the tenant, so shouldn’t be ignored or avoided.
+Property inventory is required by law and is a vital part for the UK rental process.
+Inventories are carried out in the best interests for both the landlord and the tenant, so shouldn’t be ignored or avoided.

 Legally, any deposit given by a tenant to a landlord has to be protected in a government deposit protection scheme.
 Property inventories are reports detailing the state of a property at the beginning of a tenancy and can be used to avoid disputes over a tenancy deposit.

 Any damage done to the property during the course of the tenancy can be claimed for by using the inventory as evidence.
 The deposit can be used as compensation and the entire process can run smoothly to avoid any further issues.

 Creating an inventory is much more than listing the contents of the property and stating the décor.
 An inventory management report contains a lot more detail and is constantly added to over the tenancy.